National Treasure: Book of Secrets: Accuracy

 The group mentioned in the film as being behind the assassination of Abraham Lincoln and pursuing the city of gold, The Knights of the Golden Circle, had actually disbanded in 1863.
 It was based in Cincinnati, Ohio, where its founder George W. L. Bickley resided.
-Though a native of Virginia, Bickley had actually been known for being an adventurer and also bad with finances.
-His main focus was also not on preserving the Confederate States of America (CSA), but restoring slavery in southern neighboring countries which he wanted to make part of a proposed nation dubbed "Golden Circle."
+A native of Virginia, Bickley had been known for being an adventurer and also bad with finances.
+His focus was not on preserving the Confederate States of America (CSA), but restoring slavery in neighboring countries to the south, which he wanted to make part of a proposed nation dubbed "Golden Circle."
 While some members of the group would join the Confederate Army, Bickley was more focused on colonizing parts of northern Mexico as slave states.
 He would not join the Confederate Army until after his expeditions in Mexico faltered in 1863.
 Soon afterwards, the organization was exposed and many members were arrested while attempting to steal numerous gold shipments from San Francisco Bay.

-Following the outbreak of the American Civil War numerous Golden Circle members were not focused on fighting Union states north of the Mason-Dixon Line as the film suggests, but were pre-occupied with making the Union territory of New Mexico a part of the proposed Golden Circle nation as well.
+Following the outbreak of the American Civil War numerous Golden Circle members were not focused on fighting Union states north of the Mason-Dixon Line as the film suggests, but were pre-occupied with making the Union territory of New Mexico a part of the proposed Golden Circle nation.
 Those who operated in the North mostly aligned with Copperhead politicians who preferred a negotiated end to the war.
 Bickley, who served the Confederate Army for months as a surgeon to General Braxton Bragg, would be captured in Indiana in July 1863 on charges of being a Confederate spy and remained in house arrest until October 1865.
 The month before his arrest, Bickley abandoned the Confederate Army after preferring to settle in Tennessee.
 Former members would also name its successor organization the Order of the Sons of Liberty in 1864, the year before Lincoln's assassination.
 This successor organization was exposed the same year it was founded and members were arrested and tried for treason.

 The film's suggestion that Britain wanted a strong alliance with the Confederate States of America was also highly unlikely.
 Efforts which were made by Confederate Secretary of State Judah P. Benjamin to persuade Britain to simply recognize the Confederate States of America proved unsuccessful.

 The wooden plank map hidden within both Resolute Desks that leads to the location of Cíbola would have been of no use to the Confederacy, as the desks were constructed and delivered between the years 1879 and 1880, some 15 years after the American Civil War concluded and the disbandment of the Confederate states.
 Similarly, the clues left by Édouard Laboulaye would have been equally of no use, as the earliest models of the Statue of Liberty and all subsequent replicas were all constructed no earlier than 1875, 10 years after the end of the Civil War.